mitushaa/social-media-app/README.md

 Using MongoDB Atlas account > Creating a project Creating a collection, eg. posts which has query details like: id, body, userName, createdAt.<br>
+Creating User.js and Posts.js files
+User.js file contains: username, password, email, createdAt<br>
+Posts.js file contains: comments, likes and
-Running the project using command: node index
+Running the project using command: node index  user details.

 ### Working with Registerations and the Users
 ### Adding Authentication